Semantic.UiCalendar

 Summary

-Action executed when the user presses the escape
+Action executed when the user presses the escape key when the input is focused.

 Event Payload: